 A dozen project managers were interviewed while this book, Making Things Happen, was being written.
 One of the questions that Scott Berkun asked is how they make good decisions.
 Most of their responses included weighing options, defining criteria, and finding different ways to resolve problems.
 But when the author asked how many decisions they made in a day, and how frequently they used these techniques, they often realized that something was wrong.
 Many then admitted (after looking over their shoulder to be sure no-one was listening) that it’s impossible to always follow a formal process for decision making, given the limited time that they have available and the number of things that they need to do.

 Instead, they agreed that they often make decisions based on their intuition, on reasonable assumptions, and on a quick assessment of the immediate problem with regard to the overall project objectives.

-Bad decisions are very often not the result of a weak or inexperienced mind, but simply a bad division of energy and time available between the decisions that need making.
+Bad decisions are very often not the result of a weak or inexperienced mind, but simply a bad division of energy and time available between the decisions needed in making things happen.
 There is a meta-process for deciding what decisions to invest time and energy on.
-It’s this ability which explains why some people can manage five times the amount of work than others; they instinctively divide their work into smaller pieces, finding the decisions and actions with the most leverage – 20% which make up 80% of the results – and invest most of their energy making these decisions and actions the best possible.
+It’s this ability which explains why some people can manage five times the amount of work than others; they instinctively divide their work into smaller pieces, finding the decisions and actions with the most leverage – 20% which make up 80% of the results – one and invest most of their energy making these decisions and actions the best possible.

-- Anaylze decisions rather than spending too much time on them.
+- Analyze decisions rather than spending too much time on them.